davento/EDA2022I/Lab1-BplusTree/deleteLogic.md

 # Delete Logic

 Placing the entire pseudocode for the delete functions here not to clog the `.cpp` with comments.
+Check disclaimer at the bottom.

 The general idea of this **bottom-up approach**, as explained in [this video](https://www.youtube.com/watch?v=QrbaQDSuxIM), is to try things in the following order:
 1. Borrow from left